Mediation Analysis Synthetic Control: Introduction

 \section{Introduction}

-The Synthetic Control Method (SCM) introduced by \cite{Aba2003}, and further developed in \cite{Aba2010,Aba2015} is becoming very popular in program evaluation.
+The Synthetic Control Method (SCM), introduced by \cite{Aba2003} and further developed in \cite{Aba2010,Aba2015}, is becoming very popular in program evaluation.
 SCM is attractive, as it allows estimating the causal effect of an intervention even when data on only one treated and a few control units are available.
-This is possible by using information on the pre-intervention period to construct a ``synthetic control'', which mimics what would have happened to the treated unit in the post-intervention period in the absence of the intervention. \cite{Gob2016} compare SCM to other interactive fixed-effects models and find that it performs very well as soon as in post-intervention periods the counterfactual outcome of the treated unit lies in the convex hull of the outcomes of the control units.
-In a recent paper, \cite{Xu2017} further exploits the connection between SCM and interactive fixed-effect models and proposes a new method that combines both approaches. \cite{Dou2016} propose a modification of SCM where the weights are not constrained to be positive and do not necessarily add up to 1. \cite{Ben2018} extend it to relax weights constraints and to correct for possible covariate imbalance, demonstrating that the synthetic control method can be seen as an inverse propensity score weighting estimator.
+This is possible by using information on the pre-intervention period to construct a ``synthetic control'', which mimics what would have happened to the treated unit in the post-intervention period in the absence of the intervention. \cite{Gob2016} compare SCM to other interactive fixed-effects models and find that it performs very well as soon as in post-intervention periods, the counterfactual outcome of the treated unit lies in the convex hull of the outcomes of the control units.
+In a recent paper, \cite{Xu2017} further exploits the connection between SCM and interactive fixed-effect models and proposes a new method that combines both.
+Similarly, \cite{Ark2019} combine the SCM with another panel data method, i.e., the differences-in-differences approach, introducing the Synthetic Difference In Differences (SDID). \cite{Dou2016} propose a modification of SCM where the weights are not constrained to be positive and do not necessarily add up to one. \cite{Ben2018} further relax weight constraints and correct for possible covariates imbalances, demonstrating that the synthetic control method can be seen as an inverse propensity score-weighting estimator. \cite{Gun2021} proposes a modification of SCM that allows to estimate the entire counterfactual distribution. \cite{Amj2018} introduce the Robust Synthetic Control (RSC), which allows to deal with missing data and de-noises the outcome under a different algorithm. \cite{Amj2019} propose a modification of the RSC which allows for the presence of covariates.
 Finally, \cite{Ath2017} propose a new method that includes synthetic control and other panel data methods as a special case.